OCamlPro/alt-ergo/docs/sphinx_docs/Usage/index.md

     (check-sat)

   ```
-  and the command `$ alt-ergo --produce-models INPUT.smt2` produces the output model
+  and the command `alt-ergo --produce-models INPUT.smt2` produces the output
   ```
+    unknown
     (
       (define-fun a () Int 0)
       (define-fun b () Int 0)
       (define-fun c () Int 0)
     )

+    unknown
   ```
+  *Note*: There is no model printed after the second `(check-sat)` since we
+  don't demand it with the statement `(get-model)`.

   Alternatively, using the statement `(set-option :produce-models true)`
   ```